Skip to main content

 Learning Data Measurement, Handling, Analysis, and Visualization

-Improved measurement, storage, analysis, and remediation of learner performance is the lynchpin to the ADL Initiative’s future learning vision.
-The following ADL Initiative projects have laid the groundwork to provide for safe management, testing, and reporting of data to facilitate interoperability ad analytics to enable customized and responsive education and training opportunities.
+Improved measurement, storage, analysis, and remediation of learner performance is the lynchpin to ADL’s future learning vision.
+The following ADL projects have laid the groundwork to provide for safe management, testing, and reporting of data to facilitate interoperability ad analytics to enable customized and responsive education and training opportunities.
 Data-driven learning enables real-time adaptations and will enable organizational adaptability at higher levels.

 Learning Technology Applications and Platforms